curateteaching/digitalpedagogy/keywords/play.md

 DS106 is the longstanding online version of Digital Storytelling 106, an immensely popular online companion to a digital storytelling course at the University of Mary Washington.
 The DS106 assignment bank is a ready-to-use collection of hundreds of playful assignments that focus on digital fluency and creativity.
 Assignment types include video mashups, remixes, photo collages, soundscapes, animated GIFs, and much more.
 The DS106 Assignment Bank should be the first place to look for innovative new media assignments, as well as illustrative examples of completed student work.

+[KDH: THIS IS A FANTASTIC COLLECTION OF ASSIGNMENTS, BUT IT WILL BE OVERWHELMING FOR THOSE WHO HAVE NO BACKGROUND IN THIS AREA.
+CAN YOU CHOOSE A SINGLE ASSIGNMENT TO CURATE AND THEN REFERENCE THE ASSIGNMENT BANK IN THE ANNOTATION?
+ALSO, HOW IS THIS PART OF INTERVENTION?
+THOUGH YOU'VE DESCRIBED THE CATEGORIES ABOVE QUITE WELL, FOR EACH ARTIFACT, MAKE THAT CONNECTION TO THE CATEGORIES MORE EXPLICIT.]

 ### Glitching Files for Understanding
 * Artifact Type: Tutorial
 ![screenshot](images/play-glitching.png)